sbt/sbt-less/README.md

 * *rootpath*: Set rootpath for url rewriting in relative imports and urls.
 * *relativeUrls*: Re-write relative urls to the base less file.
 Defaults to false.

-By default [Rhino](https://developer.mozilla.org/en/docs/Rhino) is used as the JavaScript engine and runs entirely within the JVM requiring no additional downloads.  [common-node](http://olegp.github.io/common-node//) is supported as a native engine option for fast and native JavaScript execution.  common-node is [Node](http://nodejs.org/) with library support for [CommonJS](http://wiki.commonjs.org/wiki/CommonJS).
-To use common-node instead of Rhino declare the following in your build file:
+At present the only supported engine is [Node](http://nodejs.org/).
+In-jvm options should become available soon.
+To use Node declare the following in your build file:

     import com.typesafe.jse.sbt.JsEnginePlugin.JsEngineKeys

-    JsEngineKeys.engineType := JsEngineKeys.EngineType.CommonNode
+    JsEngineKeys.engineType := JsEngineKeys.EngineType.Node

-common-node is required to be available on your shell's path in order for it to be used.
-To check for its availability simply type `common-node`.
+node is required to be available on your shell's path in order for it to be used.
+To check for its availability simply type `node`.

 &copy; Typesafe Inc., 2013